What-the-Flutter/Flutter-gRPC-Sample/README.md

 ## Code generation

-Protocol buffers allows us to define our data structures, then use the protocol buffer compiler to generate source code from these data structures.
-To generate the gRPC client and server interfaces from our .proto service definition run [generate.sh](generate.sh)
+Protocol Buffers allows us to define our data structures.
+After their definition we should use protobuf compiler to generate source code from these data structures.
+In order to generate the gRPC client and server interfaces from our .proto service definition run [generate.sh](generate.sh)

 ## Running the Demo
 ### Start Server